leaf-ai/studio-go-runner/README.md

 )
 ```

 When the deployment yaml is kubectl applied a set of mount points are included that will map these secrets from the etcd based secrets store for your cluster into the runner containers automatically.
 An example of this can be found in the Azure example deployment file at, examples/azure/deployment-1.10.yaml, in the aws-sqs mount point.
+An AWS example can be found in examples/aws/deployment.yaml.

 Be aware that any person, or entity having access to the kubernetes vault can extract these secrets unless extra measures are taken to first encrypt the secrets before injecting them into the cluster.
 For more information as to how to used secrets hosted through the file system on a running k8s container please refer to, https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-files-from-a-pod.